chanjungkim/sibal-coding-interview/git-quizes.md

 ```
 git checkout -b beta-test
 ```

-<input type="checkbox" id="vehicle1" name="vehicle1">a.
-A new branch called beta-test will be created and switched to.</input>
+- [ ] a. a.
+A new branch called beta-test will be created and switched to.

 - [ ] b.
 The beta-test branch will be checked out of the current commit.